aws/awsui-documentation/components/button-dropdown.md

 >
 > - `text` (string) - description shown in the menu for this item.
 Mandatory for individual items, optional for categories.
 >
 > - `disabled` (boolean) - whether the item is disabled.
-Disabled items are not clickable.
+Disabled items are not clickable, but they can be highlighted with the keyboard to make them accessible.
 >
 > - `items` (ReadonlyArray<Item>): an array of item objects.
 Items will be rendered as nested menu items but only for the first nesting level, multi-nesting is not supported.
 > An item which belongs to nested group has the following properties: `id`, `text`, `disabled` and `description`.